run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/additional-clusters.md

 * You must enter a very specific cluster URL with the format `https://runai.apps.<BASE_DOMAIN>`.
 To get the base Domain run `oc get dns cluster -oyaml | grep baseDomain`
 * Ignore the instructions on creating a secret.

- Download a values file.
-Perform the following changes in the file:

-* Under: `runai-operator.config.global` set `clusterDomain` to the domain name of the new cluster.
-* Under `runai-operator.config.researcher-service` set `ingress` to `true`.